DCOM Configuration (Dcomcnfg) on Windows 8, Windows Server 2012

 Fig. 36 DCOM: access restrictions

-You can find the detailed description of how to add a group or user in section 2.2.
+You can find a detailed description of how to add a group or user in section 2.2.

 OPC and DCOM Configuration on Windows Server 2012 and Windows 8